Inter-American Development Bank

 What were the results of the intervention on parenting practices and child abuse in Jamaica?

 To assess the impact of the initiative, the prevalence of coercive parenting practices was measured before and after the interventions among those who received the intervention and a control group.
 The study showed a significant reduction in maltreatment.
-In particular, the intervention lowered the probability of parents shouting at and hitting their children for misbehavior by 32% to 35%.
+In particular, the intervention lowered the probability of parents shouting at and hitting their children for misbehavior from 32% to 35%.

 In addition, as a result of the intervention, practices to positively encourage their children increased by 8%.
 Meanwhile, children also reported receiving less shouting and hitting (8% and 12% improvement in incidence rates, respectively).